-The celebration of Corpus Christi in the town of Ponteareas was declared of International Tourist Interest almost a decade ago.
+The celebration of Corpus Christi in the town of Ponteareas was declared of International Tourist Interest in 2009.
 The reasons are obvious.
 First-time visitors will have the opportunity to see for themselves that art is not always found at eye-level.
 This is the case of the highly acclaimed floral carpets that, year after year, decorate the pavement of this town in the province of Pontevedra.

 Locals are the main promoters of an event that, since the middle of the 19th century, has been surprising not only first-time visitors but also those who repeat their visit to Ponteareas.
 In 1857, about twenty streets of the city were decorated with flower carpets.